This stained glass mirror is

 that everyone has it in them to be an artist.
 The biggest

 YOU CAN!!!
-Both design and craftsmanship are skills that
+Both design and craftsmanship are skills you can achieve

-require only the right attitude, the willingness to seek out
+with [1] the right attitude, [2] the willingness to seek out quality

 how many duds you create.
 Remember, Mark Stine says you're an